wp-plugins/robo-gallery/readme.txt

 = How to make gallery thumbnails with rounded corners? =

 In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

+= How to customize gallery layouts for different screen resolutions? =

+In admin section of the gallery you'll find columns options which provide you advanced customization options for different resolutions.
+You can define some static size or auto size for every resolution.

 = Is it possible to create target blank links? =